ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

     4. Compare the results of the two die rolls on the Extended Contest Results table to determine who loses AP; only when you have a critical can you gain AP from your opponent.
 The AP bid is multiplied by this number before applying the results.
 Thus, if you bid 3 AP and the result is “Opponent loses 2x bid,” the loser loses 3 x 2 = 6 AP.
 Round half points up.
     5. Determine Contest Consequences.
 Each contestant’s AP total rises or falls during the contest as they gains the upper hand or are driven back.
 Exchanges continue until one contestant reaches 0 advantage points or fewer.
 At that point, the contest is over (even if it is the middle of a round).
 The loser’s final AP total determines the degree of success for the victor.
     6. The GM then hazards a number of APs for the resistance, in the same way.
 5. Advantage points are only relevant for the length of a particular contest.
-Your PC does not have any until the next Extended contest begins, when you calculate them all over again
+Your PC does not have any until the next Extended Contest begins, when you calculate them all over again

 ### Extended Contest Results